Random-Key Optimizer and Linearization for the Quadratic Multiple Constraints Variable-Sized Bin Packing Problem: Random-Key Optimizer (RKO)

 To enhance performance, the framework integrates several reusable, problem-independent strategies.
 Multi-threading allows each processing thread to run an independent metaheuristic instance, whether multiple runs of the same algorithm or different algorithms in parallel.
 A shared solution pool collects candidate solutions from all threads, creating a set of elite solutions.
 A restart mechanism helps escape stagnation by fully reinitializing both the population and the solution pool.
 Finally, an online parameter tuning component, based on Q-learning, dynamically adjusts search parameters to balance intensification and diversification over time.

 These strategies, along with the continuous random-key search design, make the framework compatible with any metaheuristic able to operate in continuous space \citep{Chaves2025_RKOpaper}.
-In this work, the RKO is extended with a continuous-domain ACO metaheuristic, as presented in the next sections.
+In this work, the RKO is extended with a continuous-domain ACO metaheuristic, hereafter referred to as RKO-ACO, as presented in the next sections.